JohnsonNguyen-Py/JohnsonNguyen-Py/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/johnson-nguyen-49aa3a1b5/ **

-- ⚡ Fun fact: I love to explore that path less traveled
+- ⚡ Fun fact: I love to explore the path less traveled

 <h3 align="left">Connect with me:</h3>